 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Why You’ll Love This Oatmeal Dog Cookies Recipe
+Why You’ll Love This Oatmeal Dog Cookie Recipe

-- Creamy Peanut Butter – A great source of protein and healthy fats.
-Plus it’s a flavor dogs love.
+- Peanut Butter – A favorite flavor for dogs and a good source of protein and healthy fats.

 Ingredient Notes and Substitutions

-You can substitute banana with ½ cup of pumpkin puree or mashed cooked sweet potatoes.
+- Banana alternatives – No banana on hand?
+Use ½ cup of pumpkin puree or mashed sweet potato instead.

-- Take a tablespoon of the oatmeal dough and form it into a cookie shape.
+- Scoop out about a tablespoon of dough, roll it in your hands, and press it into a cookie shape.
 Place it on the baking sheet.

 How to Store the Cookies and How Long They Last

-Store the cookies in an airtight container at room temperature.
-They will last up to 1 week.
+Store the cookies in an airtight container at room temperature for up to 1 week.

-For longer storage, you can freeze them in a freezer-safe container or plastic freezer bag for up to 4 months.
+For longer storage, freeze the cookies in a freezer-safe container or bag for up to 4 months.

 More Homemade Dog Treat Recipes